ksemaev/parity/README.md

 # A typical project for starting blockchain nodes

-The project consists:
+The project consists of:
 - two [parity containers](https://github.com/paritytech/parity);
 - performance monitoring stack with containers prometheus, node-exporter, cadvisor, alert-manager, grafana taken from [here](https://github.com/vegasbrianc/prometheus) with several fixes;
 - parity metric exporter from [here](https://github.com/fanatid/parity-exporter);
 - log monitoring stack with containers elasticsearch, logstash, kibana, logspout inspired by [this](https://github.com/deviantony/docker-elk) and [this](https://github.com/looplab/logspout-logstash).

 # Pre-requisites
-Ensure you install the latest version of docker on your Docker host machine.
+Install the latest version of docker on your Docker host machine.
+Ensure that you have enough space for parity chains db.

 # Installation & Configuration
 Clone the project locally to your Docker host.